State Guide

 • Fairfield County (Greenwich, Stamford, Bridgeport) is a major commuter corridor for New York City and generates significant cross-state records activity with New York.

-• Town of residence — not city — is the operative unit for property and vital records in Connecticut; knowing the specific town (not just the nearest large city) is essential before searching local records.
+• Town of residence — not city — is the operative unit for property and vital records in Connecticut; knowing the specific town is essential before searching local records.

 How searches work in Connecticut